internet4000/find/readme.md

 ... and more (all customizable)
 ```

-> Type any of these in the find search input, or in your browser URL bar (when Find is one of your browser search engine).
+> Type any of these in a Find search input, or in your browser URL bar

-## Documentation

-Find more example and usages in the documention folder.

-- the javascript file `src/index.js` contains all the code for I4kFind.
-- the javascript file `src/ui/index.js` contains all the code for I4kFind web-components, composing the graphical user interface

-> The web-components are only loaded after the find logic, if the user stays on
-> the page (if there is no user query).
+> (if Find is one of your browser search engine).

-> Find does not have any production dependency, uses vanilla javascript, html
-> and css code, that runs only in the user's browser tab.